ch-geo/lidar_noise_filtering/README.md

 ## Median Deviation

 `median_deviation()` divides the received scan in regions defined by a number of rays.
-For each region the algorith calculates the [median](https://docs.python.org/3/library/statistics.html#statistics.median) and then checks if any element of the region deviates from it more than 20%.
-In that case replace the element value with an extreme one eg. 10m.
+For each region the algorithm calculates the [median](https://docs.python.org/3/library/statistics.html#statistics.median) and then checks if any element of the region deviates from it more than 20%.
+In that case replace the element value with an extreme one e.g. 10m.
 Then it returns the filtered scan.

-The algorith also checks if the procedure of region division leaves any part of the scan exncluded.
+The algorithm also checks if the procedure of region division leaves any part of the scan excluded.
 In that case it performs the same actions for the remainder of the scan.